Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Results

 When discussing strategies to combat climate change, two of the most frequently mentioned pathways involve investments in green energy and working to change societal opinions on a warming planet.
 Hence, we examine these factors simultaneously, comparing regimes under different levels of homophily.
 The results are shown in \cref{fig:alphadelta_full}.

-Unsurprisingly, the results of these simulations are highly sensitive to homophily: homophily is strongly correlated to the relevance of social norms.
-In \cref{fig:alphadelta_b}, note that as the strength of social norms increases, the ratio of mitigation costs between rich and poor groups is allowed to decrease.
-While this could imply either a decrease in costs for the rich group or an increase in costs for the poor group, given figures such as \cref{fig:unfavorablesliders_full}, the most accurate interpretation is an increase in costs for the poor group, as they are the group more motivated/incentivized to mitigate.
-This is an encouraging but not unsurprising result, as individuals feel a greater sense of social responsibility, they are also willing to initiate more monetary support for climate-friendly goals.
+Unsurprisingly, the results of these simulations are highly sensitive to homophily: homophily is strongly correlated to the relevance of social norms. \begin{LineLabel}{R1-8.3} Note a threshold existing in \cref{fig:alphadelta_full} panel b, whereby if the ratio of mitigation costs exceeds the threshold, barren vegetation results, but if the ratio does not exceed the threshold, a vegetation level of roughly 0.45 is able to proliferate.

+In \cref{fig:alphadelta_full} panel b, also note that as the strength of social norms increases (making it more favorable for individuals to join with the consensus of their group), the threshold of the ratio of mitigation costs between rich and poor groups increases.
+This implies that as the benefit to joining with the group consensus increases, the importance of relative costs for the group decreases, leading to a proliferated vegetative outcome in a greater number of cost regimes. \end{LineLabel} This is an encouraging but not unsurprising result, as individuals feel a greater sense of social responsibility, they are also willing to initiate more monetary support for climate-friendly goals.